nodejs/node/doc/api/http2.md

 There are several types of error conditions that may arise when using the `http2` module:

-Validation Errors occur when an incorrect argument, option or setting value is passed in.
+Validation Errors occur when an incorrect argument, option, or setting value is passed in.
 These will always be reported by a synchronous `throw`.

 State Errors occur when an action is attempted at an incorrect time (for